Portugao/Transport/README.md

 ### jQuery UI
 Transport contains an jQuery UI for flexible assignment of fields.

 This version is under development.
-Pease check not on production sites.
+Please check not on production sites.
 Make a backup of your database!